swcarpentry/DEPRECATED-boot-camps/shell/ssh/Readme.md

 SSH is a protocol for securely sending data across an insecure network.
 An important feature of ssh is the ability to perform public key cryptography.
-We are about to take a little digression, but it is important because ssh is built in to git at a very low level.
+We are about to take a little digression, but it is important because SSH is built in to git at a very low level.

 Public key cryptography consists of a public key, a private key, and an algorithm called a cypher.
-Information can be combined with the public key using hte cypher in such a way that it appears like nonsense to anyone not holding the private key.
+Information can be combined with the public key using the cypher in such a way that it appears like nonsense to anyone not holding the private key.
 The only way to recover the originial information is to use the cypher and the private key; using the cypher and the public key only generates more nonsense-looking data.
 In this way, a person can use a public key, encrypt data using the cypher + public key, and send the encrypted data over the network without fear that someone will intercept the information.
+In pseudo-code this looks something like:

+    EncrpytedMessage = encrypt(PublicKey, Cypher, PlainTextMessage)
+    PlainTextMessage = decrypt(PrivateKey, Cypher, EncryptedMessage)

+Trying decode a message encrypted with the PublicKey using the PublicKey will result in gibberish:

+    Gibberish = decrypt(PublicKey, Cypher, EncryptedMessage)

+This way, only a recipient holding the private key associated with that public key can read the original message.

-In addition to secure communication, public key cryptography gives
-authentication: you can know that a message sent by someone hasn't been altered.
+In addition to secure communication, public key cryptography can provide proof of identity and data integrity: you can know that a message sent by someone hasn't been altered.
 A person uses their private key and the cypher on some data to create a hash, then sends the data and the resulting hash to someone holding the public key.
 The person on the other end can take the public key + hash and verify the data wasn't changed in transit.

 ## SSHing to another machine